DavidLeoni/pictoji/README.md

 - currently works best with ChatGPT5

-- _Warning_: ⁋ictolang is a very experimental and wacky thing: currently it can give some satisfaction / entertainment value, but do not expect it to be formally sound.
+**Warning**: ⁋ictolang is a very experimental and wacky thing: currently it can give some satisfaction / entertainment value, but do not expect it to be formally sound.

 **Credits**: David Leoni (info@davidleoni.it)

-**License:**: MIT
+**License**: MIT